 Working with a financial advisor is another option.
 Collaborate with a CERTIFIED FINANCIAL PLANNER™, a professional from NewRetirement Advisors, to identify and achieve your mutual and individual goals.
 Book a FREE discovery session to assess how fee-only advice can help you plan your future.

 Have you ever dreamed of living in a shack on the beach?
 Closer to grandchildren?
 In an apartment in the big city?
 Anywhere else than where you are now?
 Maybe you want to stay put.
 Does your partner know about these dreams?

 Retirement is a really unique opportunity to uproot your life and live the way you have always wanted.
 And, because housing is typically the biggest expense for most families, relocating can have a huge impact on your overall finances.

-No one wants to think about — let alone discuss — the possibility of a long term care event.
+No one wants to think about — let alone discuss — the possibility of a long-term care event.

 A study from Hearts & Wallets reports that only 35% of couples actively engage in retirement planning together.
 This is unfortunate since money issues are perhaps among the most important to figure out.
-Terri Orbuch, author of 5 Simple Steps to Take Your Marriage From Good to Great, told Money Magazine, “Money disagreements are the most distressing and the most likely to persist unsolved.”
+Terri Orbuch, the author of 5 Simple Steps to Take Your Marriage From Good to Great, told Money Magazine, “Money disagreements are the most distressing and the most likely to persist unsolved.”

 Just be prepared to communicate clearly and compromise fairly.